nhl/link-move/README.md

 LinkMove connects multiple data models together in a flexible way that anticipates independent changes between sources and targets.
 It will reuse your existing ORM mapping for the _target_ database, reducing configuration to just describing the _source_.
 It supports JDBC, XML, JSON, CSV sources out of the box.

+## Support

+There are two options:

+* Open an issue on GitHub with a label of "help wanted" or "question" (or "bug" if you think you found a bug).
+* Post your question on the [LinkMove forum](https://groups.google.com/forum/?#!forum/linkmove-user).

 ## Getting Started

 Add LinkMove dependency: